Manuscript Submission Checklist

 The main conclusions of the study may be presented in a short Conclusions section.
 Recommendations or plans for future studies can be included in this section as well.

 All Authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence or bias their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications or registrations, and grants or other funding.
-Authors submitting to the journal are required to answer mandatory questions on potential conflicts of interest before proceeding with the manuscript.
+Clinical Hematology International follows the recommendations of the International Committee of Medical Journal Editors (ICMJE) with regard to Authors’ responsibilities for reporting conflicts of interest.
+Authors submitting to the journal are required to complete an Author Declaration of Potential Conflict form and upload it as a mandatory submission item together with their manuscript.
 Any potential competing interests must also be mentioned in an explicit statement within the manuscript itself: this statement should describe all potential conflicts of interest (or lack thereof) for each contributing Author.

 Each Author is encouraged to declare his/her individual contribution to the work submitted: all Authors should have materially participated in the research and/or article preparation and as such the roles of each Author should be clearly described.
 The statement that all Authors have approved the final article should be true and included in the disclosure.
 For more information, please refer to the Author Statement of Contribution section in the Atlantis Press Submission & Author Guidelines policy.

 Authors are required to disclose and list any parties which have made a financial contribution to the research and/or the preparation of the article and to briefly describe the role that such party may have had in the work (if any).
 If the funding source(s) had no involvement in the work beyond providing a financial contribution, then this should be explicitly stated as well.